 If you are not a BOHS member and book an event, then you will be asked to set up an online MyBOHS profile in order to create your booking.
 In doing this, you will be asked to enter your name, address, company, contact details, dietary requirements and payment details.

-This information is required in order to administer the event, and is stored on a Customer Relationship Management system (Microsoft Dynamics) which is hosted onsite at the BOHS Head Office.
+This information is required in order to administer the event, and is stored on a Customer Relationship Management system (IMIS) which is a cloud based system.
+We do not store customer credit card details either in this system or elsewhere.

 If you are a speaker/presenter at a BOHS event, we will publically promote your involvement via Twitter, LinkedIn and emails to our supporters.
 This data may continue to be processed by those platform providers after the event has ended.